MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 Listen to `Warning` and `Error` level messages coming from MSAL logs.
 These can be silent errors or strong recommendations to use a different config.
 It is not recommended to set `Verbose` logging in production, as it produces a lot of messages and it impacts perf.

-Details about logging can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/logging).
+Details about logging can be found in the [Logging in MSAL.NET](/azure/active-directory/develop/msal-logging-dotnet) guide.

 ## Retry Policy